dougsparling/lucene-testbed/blog.md

 Because we want to split this token with the quote appearing in the stream first, we truncate the buffer by setting the length to one, i.e. one character: the quote.
 We adjust the offsets accordingly (i.e. pointing to the quote in the original document), and also set the type to be a starting quote.

-`prepareExtraTerm` will set the `extra*` fields, and is called with offsets pointing at the "extra" token, i.e. the word following the quote.
+`prepareExtraTerm` will set the `extra*` fields and set `emitExtraToken` to true, and is called with offsets pointing at the "extra" token, i.e. the word following the quote.

 The entirety of `QuotationTokenFilter` is [available on Github](https://github.com/dougsparling/lucene-testbed/blob/master/src/main/java/ca/dougsparling/luceneblogpost/filter/QuotationTokenFilter.java).